Quick Answer

 Is RV insurance legally required?

-Yes, in most U.S. states, RV insurance is legally required at minimum liability levels before you can register your RV and drive it on public roads.
-The specific minimum coverage amounts vary by state, so it is important to check your local Department of Motor Vehicles (DMV) requirements or consult with a licensed insurance agent familiar with your state’s rules.
+Yes, in most U.S. states, at least liability coverage is required before you can register your RV and drive it on public roads.
+The specific minimum amounts vary by state, so check your local Department of Motor Vehicles requirements or speak with a licensed agent who knows your state’s rules.

 What is the difference between RV insurance and regular auto insurance?

-Regular auto insurance covers standard passenger vehicles and generally does not account for the unique features of a motorhome — such as living quarters, built-in appliances, and personal belongings.
-RV insurance is specifically designed for motorized recreational vehicles and can include additional coverages like contents protection, vacation liability, full-timer coverage, and emergency expense reimbursement that standard auto policies do not offer.
+Standard auto insurance covers passenger vehicles and does not account for a motorhome’s living quarters, built-in appliances, or stored belongings.
+A dedicated RV policy can include contents protection, vacation liability, full-timer coverage, and emergency expense reimbursement, protections a standard auto policy simply does not offer.

 How much does RV insurance cost per year?

-Annual RV insurance costs typically range from $500 to over $2,000 depending on the class of RV, its value, your driving record, and the coverage level you select.
-Class A motorhomes are the most expensive to insure, while Class B camper vans tend to carry lower premiums.
-Shopping quotes from multiple insurers, including specialty providers like Good Sam and Foremost, can help you find competitive rates.
+Annual premiums typically range from $500 to over $2,000 depending on the class of RV, its value, your driving record, and the coverage level you select.
+Class A motorhomes carry the highest premiums; Class B camper vans tend to be less expensive to insure.
+Shopping quotes from multiple insurers, including specialty providers like Good Sam and Foremost, can surface competitive rates that a single-carrier quote may miss.

 Do I need RV insurance if my RV is parked and not being driven?